Inbibo/adonisfx_docs/docs/maya/muscle.md

 > [!NOTE]
 > - The transform nodes selection must follow a parent to child relationship in the hierarchy (like rig joints do).
+> - It also recommended to paint only the vertices that are not attached to the rig, i.e. excluding the tendon vertices.
-> - Slide On Segment constraints are recommended especially for muscles on the limbs.
+> - This constraint is recommended especially for muscles on the limbs.

 - **Remove Segment**:
     1. Select one or more transform nodes that are assigned as segment anchors to the AdnMuscle.